eid-na/smartcard-mvp/README.md

 Build an image using the provided Dockerfile.

 ### How to compile
 Go to the respective applet directory and run `ant`.
+This prototype depends on https://github.com/martinpaljak/ant-javacard.git to compile, but long-term

 ### How run software tests

 ### How to run hardware tests
 Use the GlobalPlatformPro executable gp.{jar,exe} from a host terminal (i.e., not inside the development container) to load the *.cap file(s) on to the card.
 Obviously, you must have a physical smartcard that is compliant with the app's respective version of the JavaCard standard.
 For example, HelloWorld is targeted for v3.0.4.
 GlobalPlatformPro intergrates automatically with most off-the-shelf smartcard USB readers, using your operating system's default/downloaded drivers.

+## Dependency Risks
+The following dependencies must be forked or replicated before commericialization.
+ALL source code and hardware must be understood and either controlled or trusted, to be secure.
+1. The smartcard supply chain
+2. GlobalPlatformPro
+3. The Ant compile task
+4. The Java Development Kit + JavaCard Development Kit